 Out of Revolution is history in the best sense of the word.
 Although it embodies original scholarship of the highest professional quality, it is written primarily for the amateur, the person of general education, who wants to know where we came from and whither we are headed.
 But it is also a theory of history: how history should be understood, how historians should write about it.

-The historian Page Smith considers this Rosenstock-Huessy’s greatest work in English.
-He wrote in his book The Historian and History (Knopf 1964):
+The historian Page Smith considered this Rosenstock-Huessy’s greatest work in English.
+In his 1964 book The Historian and History, he wrote:

 Reinhold Niebuhr said of Out of Revolution: